gnboorse/Boats-Problem/README.md

 # Boats-Problem
-Load distribution problem for different cargo weights There are seven loads as follows: 220  130  120  100  90  90  60
+Load distribution problem for different cargo weights.

+There are seven loads as follows: 220  130  120  100  90  90  60
 and two boats that each can hold a maximum cargo of 300.